NCAR/CESM-WF_Documentation/source/instructions_setup.rst

        * Select the CMIP6 parent experiment from the pull down menu.
 If there isn't a parent, leave it as the default option.
 This page is very helpful in determining if an experiment has a CMIP6 parent experiment `CMIP6 experiment cv`_.
 You just need to locate your experiment and look at the "parent_activity_id" and "parent_experiment_id" entries.

        * Enter the branch method.
-This should only be 'standard' (which is a CESM hybrid run), 'no parent', or a perturbation explaination.
+This should only be 'standard' (which is a CESM hybrid run), 'no parent', or a perturbation explanation.

        * Enter the number of model years to be ran.

        * Enter both the branch time in child (the CESM RUN_STARTDATE value) and the branch time in parent (the CESM RUN_REFDATE).
 You can leave the branch time in parent entry blank if the `CMIP6 experiment cv`_ indicates that there is no parent.

-       * Fill in the realization, initialization, physics, and forcing idexes.
+       * Fill in the realization, initialization, physics, and forcing indexes.
 These are typically all set to 1.
 If you need any other values, please contact Sheri or Gary for more directions.

        * Select the model source.
 This should be the model that is used for the experiment.

        * Select the source type.
-This may or may not match CESM terminolgy.
+This may or may not match CESM terminology.
 For the options that can be selected, you'll need to look up the experiment within the `CMIP6 experiment cv`_.
-You'll need to select the "required model compontents" and you can optionally add anything listed under "additional_allowed_model_components".
+You'll need to select the "required model components" and you can optionally add anything listed under "additional_allowed_model_components".
 These are the only options that can be selected.
 If anything else is selected, the files cannot be published to ESGF.

        * Select 'Submit'